ArduPilot/MAVProxy/html/_sources/analysis/mavexp.txt

 MAVExplorer
 =============

-The MAVExplorer tool is an interactive tool for graphing APM logfiles.
+The MAVExplorer tool is an interactive tool for graphing APM logfiles (tlogs or dataflash logs).

 Under Linux, it can be accessed by:

 .. code:: bash

-    mavexplorer.py inputlog.tlog
+    MAVExplorer.py inputlog.tlog

 Under Windows, it can be found in the Start Menu with the rest of MAVProxy.